Fifty years ago

 Back at my cabin I read a little and rest a little.
 This cabin is sided with rough-sawn planks stained red.
 It is also built on the edge of the slope down to the dry lake, with a suspended plank porch jutting out over the slope.

 It’s a tidy little place with a pitched ceiling and walls of stained plywood and a plank floor.
 Two bunksets face each other at one end.
-Two good banks of windows face each other at the other end with a door in the end wall.
-The windows end high on one wall, with a featureless kitchen counter below.
+Two good arrays of windows face each other at the other end with a door in the end wall.
+The windows begin high on one wall, with a featureless kitchen counter below.
 They stretch low on the opposite wall, with a breakfast table inside and the porch outside and the lake view beyond.

 Outside now there is no view.
 The windows are all black.
 The night is full dark.
 The storm has passed by without passing over.
 It grazed us with a little sprinkle.